binghamohana/relayr-photon/README.md

 2. Login with your [Particle.io](https://www.particle.io) credentials
 3. Claim your photon through the mobile app or manually by following [these steps](http://docs.particle.io/connect/)
 4. Create your app on [build.particle.io](https://build.particle.io)
-5. Go to the libraries tab in the particle IDE and import two libraries, 'MQTT' and 'SparkJson'. (if it doesn't work, you can manually add the files using the “+” sign on the top right of your project then copy paste their content)
+5. Go to the libraries tab in the particle IDE and import two libraries, 'MQTT' and 'SparkJson'. (if it doesn't work, you can manually add the files using the “+” sign on the top right of your project then copy and paste their content)
-6. Copy and paste the example code in **mqtt-relayr.ino** from the [repository](https://www.github/relayr/relayr-photon).
+6. Copy and paste the example code under **mqtt-relayr.ino** in the [repository](https://www.github/relayr/relayr-photon).
-7. Update the following part of the code with your credentials received from the first step.
+7. Update the following part of the code with the credentials received from the curl request.

              //define your mqtt credentials